Finding Pareto Trade-offs in Fair and Accurate Detection of Toxic Speech: Group Accuracy Parity (GAP)

 \subsection{Formulation}

-Binary Cross Entropy (BCE) is used as a loss function for optimizing a classifier.
-Although not a strict one-on-one correspondence, it is generally observed that minimizing the BCE loss leads to maximization of Accuracy.
-Formally, Binary Cross Entropy is defined as follows, where $z,\hat{z}$ are the true and predicted labels, with $N$ samples:
+Binary Cross Entropy (BCE), as formulated in \textbf{Eq. \ref{eq:bce}} is typically used as a loss function for optimizing a classifier.
+Although not a strict one-to-one correspondence, it is observed that minimizing BCE leads to maximization of Accuracy.

-By the nature of the formulation itself, BCE does not take into account disproportion across classes.
-Let us consider an imbalanced dataset where the smaller class has $p$ samples and the larger class has $q$ samples respectively, with $N=p+q$.
-Our CBA implementation is fundamentally altering the BCE measure itself to account for the class imbalance.

-Given the initial definition of BCE, we replicate it's terms twice which only introduces a duplication without formulation alteration in Eq. \ref{eq:duplicate}.
-Now to ensure class balancing across majority and minority classes, we scale each of the duplicate terms \wrt to the sample count of the opposite class, while performing summation of it's own sample count.
-Note that when there's no class imbalance \ie $p=q$, CBA reduces to $2\cdot$BCE, which has the same loss trajectory as BCE.
-This definition of CBA is differentiable, owing to it's form sharing with BCE and shares all the properties of BCE which allows it to be used as a measure for optimizing binary classifiers.
-CBA enforces balanced accuracy across classes due to the inverse sample count scaling \ie majority and minority classes scaled by their opposite sample counts respectively.

-For balanced classification across protected attributes (\eg dialect information in Hate Speech or gender information in Fairness), we use the Accuracy Difference \cite{das2021fairness} notion with CBA to account for equal accuracy across the sensitive attribute by using the following loss function in Eq. \ref{eq:cbaad}, which obtains a minimum only when both accuracy errors match.